Netherton Arts Centre

 Significance

-Originally named the Netherton Institute, this building is a handsome, locally-listed Victorian public hall.
+Originally named the Netherton Institute, this building is a handsome Victorian public hall, which was granted Grade II listed status in 2025.
 Its foundation stone was laid by the Countess of Dudley on 5 July 1883.

 The building was in cinema use between 1910 and 1939 after which there was a short period of closure.
 It reopened after World War II as Netherton Arts Centre.
 The venue was operated by the council and hosted a range of professional and amateur performances, the mainstay of which was a popular repertory season by professional touring company, the Midland Theatre Company.

-When the Midland Theatre Company disbanded in 1955, Netherton Arts Centre became home to amateur groups, including Dudley Little Theatre who had also performed at the building’s civic opening on 20 October 1947.
+When the Midland Theatre Company disbanded in 1955, Netherton Arts Centre became home to amateur groups, including Dudley Little Theatre who had also performed at the building’s civic opening in 1947.

 The building remained an active local venue used by amateur and community groups, including Dudley Little Theatre, until its closure in 2021.